Premium Content:

 The success of the play saw it commissioned as a TV movie, with Hettie McDonald still directing.
 Producers were so pleased with the results it was released to cinemas, where it quickly found a global audience who fell in love with the story.

 Since it’s debut Beautiful Thing has been performed regularly around the world.
-Recently it was on in Sydney as part of the Sydney Gay and Lesbian Mardi Gras.
+It was on in Sydney in 2021 as part of the Sydney Gay and Lesbian Mardi Gras, and there was a Perth production the followng year.

 OIP Staff